-Norfolk has so much hidden scenic beauty it's sometimes hard to discover.
-So when you stay with us here at Norfolk Coast B&B Cottages & Camping we want to really show you what our local area has to offer and share with you routes to fully experience the beauty of the natural countryside.
+Norfolk has so much hidden scenic beauty that at times can be hard to discover.
+So when you stay with us here at Norfolk Coast B&B Cottages & Camping we want to really show you what our local area has to offer and share with you some routes to fully experience the beauty of the natural countryside.

 Distance: 3 miles